WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_20.md

 Now Jesus did many other signs in the presence of the disciples, which are not written in this book;

 ###### 31
-but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.

 ***